Smoka24/Smoka24/README.md

   </a>
 </div>

+  ### My name is Alicja and I'm a Silesian University of Technology Informatics student from Poland.
 - 🔭 I’m currently working on studies and High Flyers projects
 - 🌱 I’m currently learning everything I can
 - 💬 Ask me about anything you want!